trilitech/tezos-developer-docs/src/pages/smart-contracts/token-standards/fa12-fa2-standards/index.md

 - they enforce best practices that improve the safety of the code the tokens depend on
 - they provide an interface that makes it easier to create new applications that can use tokens already available on-chain.

 The FA1.2 standard is the first token standard that was available on Tezos.
-It was followed a few years later by the FA2 standards.
+It was followed a few years later by the FA2 standard.
 Both standards provide different interfaces and behaviors that developers can choose according to their needs.

 {% callout type="note" title="Note" %}
 To read the full specification of the FA1.2 standard, [check this page](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-7/tzip-7.md).
 For the full specification of the FA2 standard, [follow this link](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md).